 Leon Leach MBA, PhD and Tacey A. Rosolowski PhD

-Dr. Leach begins with segment by explaining that institutions tend to hold onto the old rather than moving ahead into change.
+Dr. Leach begins with chapter by explaining that institutions tend to hold onto the old rather than moving ahead into change.
 He then talks about activities that will enable MD Anderson behave pro-actively in the current and future economic context.
 He notes the importance of commercializing technology, of moving science to the bedside, and establishing relationships with other institutions.
 MD Anderson, he says, does well with managed care companies, as they recognize value, though he is not certain that the federal government will do the same.
 He says that health care is a current target of the federal government as health care represents 20% of the economy.
 He expects that the institution will create savings from a more streamlined organizational chart and continued strategic positioning.
 He discusses his roles with the state government in Austin.

 -